startaglia/minishell/README.md

 # Minishell
 SCREEEN <br/>
-Minishell is a reproduction of some basic functionalities of the Unix (bash) shell.<br/>
+Minishell is a reproduction of some basic functionalities of the Unix (bash) shell.
-The shell allows users to interact with the operating system by executing<br/>
-commands, managing processes, and working with files and directories.<br/>
+The shell allows users to interact with the operating system by executing commands, managing processes, and working with files and directories.
-Minishell is a significant project in the journey of 42 as it provides a valuable opportunity<br/>
-to gain a comprehensive understanding of fundamental concepts<br/>
-in operating systems and acquire essential skills in managing processes and system resources.
+Minishell is a significant project in the journey of 42 as it provides a valuable opportunity to gain a comprehensive understanding of fundamental concepts in operating systems and acquire essential skills in managing processes and system resources.

-### Rules
+## Rules:

     Minishell should: